MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 - Complete the [Quickstart: Client application initialization](quick-app-initialization-cpp.md) first, which builds a starter Visual Studio solution.
 This "List sensitivity labels" Quickstart relies on the proper creation of the starter solution.
 - Optionally: Review [Classification labels](concept-classification-labels.md) concepts.

-## Add logic to list the configured sensitivity labels
+## Add logic to list sensitivity labels

 Add logic to list your organization's sensitivity labels, using the File engine object.
-As noted in the code comments, a call to your `AcquireOAuth2Token()` method is triggered by the call to `engineFuture.get()`.
+As noted in the code comments, a call to your `AcquireOAuth2Token()` method is also triggered, by the call to `engineFuture.get()`.

-1. Open the Visual Studio solution you created previously in "Quickstart: Client application initialization".
+1. Open the Visual Studio solution you created in the previous "Quickstart: Client application initialization" Quickstart.

 2. Using **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.